 What Should I Avoid?

 When recovering from an ankle sprain it is important to avoid the following:

 All of these could aggravate the injury and cause muscles and joints to be injured further.
 Additionally, they will increase blood pressure and flow to the area, which increases the degree of swelling.
 This will delay the healing process and could cause longer-term damage.

 If you are still struggling to recover from your injury 3 weeks after, we recommend seeking chiropractic and physiotherapy treatment.
 Whatever you do, do not return to playing sport or intense exercise until the ankle has fully healed.

 If you have sprained your ankle, there is a good chance that it will heal on its own with the right care.
 However, physiotherapy can help to identify any causes for a delayed recovery, such as stability issues.
 A physiotherapist can provide you with exercises and treatments that will help you to recover more quickly and reduce your risk of re-injuring your ankle.

 Physiotherapy works on healing the injured area and strengthening the muscles around your joints to prevent future injury.

 A chiropractor can help speed up the recovery process and reduce pain.
-This therapy focuses enhancing the mobility around the ankle, which is useful for getting you back to full strength.
+This therapy focuses on enhancing the mobility around the ankle, which is useful for getting you back to full strength.
 By increasing the movement of the ankle joint, it is less likely to tear when you next twist it or fall.

-chiropractors take a holistic approach when dealing with patients, ankle injuries are no different.
+Chiropractors take a holistic approach when dealing with patients, ankle injuries are no different.
 A chiropractor may look to undertake adjustments on your body to realign your ankle muscles, ligaments, tendons and bones.
 This will help improve the stability of your ankle and strengthen the various components surrounding it.